DerekHansenUnicity/TheGreatUnicityDeploymentChallenge/README.md

 The bucket will need to allow uploads and allow the uploaded images to be access via public url.

-Update the app Dockerfile and docker compose file with the needed parameters to allow the python app to upload images and use the stored images.
+Update the app Dockerfile and docker compose file with the needed environment variables to allow the python app to upload images and use the stored images.

 There is a sample in `terraform/example/` of creating a s3 bucket, but it doesn't have all it needs for upload and public access.
+It is primarily there as an example of how to use terraform with localstack.
+See the `providers.tf` file.

+The goal here is to have you create a terraform module to create a s3 bucket with the roles/policies/permissions that would be needed for production.

 ## Step 3: Technical Review and Interview

 Schedule an interview with your Unicity contact.
 [Booking Link](https://koalendar.com/e/technical-challenge-review)

 You will be asked to walk us through your solution to Step 2.
+You don't need to create a PR

 Then we will ask you to do an additional step live with us.
 It should be a somewhat simplier version of the step 2 task.